Federal Hall National Memorial

 A model of Federal Hall and the Inauguration of President George Washington, now on display in the current building

-When the US Constitution was ratified by enough states to take effect, New York City was chosen as the Capital City of the new nation.
+When enough states ratified the U.S. Constitution for it to take effect, New York City was chosen as the Capital City of the new nation.
 As the grandest building in town, it seemed only fitting that City Hall should be pressed into service as the national Capitol.
-After some renovation work from Pierre L'Enfant, who would go on to design Washington, D.C., in 1788 City Hall finally became Federal Hall.
+After some renovation work from Pierre L'Enfant, who would go on to design Washington, D.C., in 1788, City Hall finally became Federal Hall.

 1789 was America's first full year under the Constitution, and as such was the year of many seminal moments in American political history.
 The nation's first Presidential Election, begun in December 1788, wrapped up in January.
 George Washington was unanimously elected President, a position that had been created during the Constitutional Convention with him in mind.

 Despite the overwhelming victory and sense of inevitability that Washington would be President, many months passed before he could take office.
-The newly elected members of the first United States Congress had much trouble fighting their way through cold winter weather to New York City, and it was not until April 6th that enough members had arrived in Federal Hall to constitute a quorum.
-The group then promptly certified the election results and sent word to Washington at his Mount Vernon plantation in Virginia.
+The newly elected members of the first United States Congress had much trouble fighting their way through cold winter weather to New York City.
+It was not until April 6th that enough members had arrived in Federal Hall to constitute a quorum.
+The group promptly certified the election results and sent word to Washington at his Mount Vernon plantation in Virginia.

 On April 30, 1789, history was made when George Washington was sworn in as the first President of the United States.
 Robert Livingston, the highest-ranking judicial officer in the State of New York, administered the Oath of Office.
-Washington placed his hand on the bible pictured below and swore an oath, written in the Constitution, that has been repeated by every President since:
+Washington placed his hand on the bible pictured below and swore an oath, written in the Constitution, that every President has repeated since: